adelowo/portfolio/_posts/2017-03-08-extending-gbowo-via-plugins.md

 That is all, we have a functional plugin without extending anything or knowing the innards of the core Gbowo library.

 Plugins are key in Gbowo's architecture.
-At the begining of this article, i talked about Gbowo providing abstractions.
+At the beginning of this article, i talked about Gbowo providing abstractions.
 Those abstractions are made even more powerful with plugins that are shipped in the core.

 Finally, we must test the plugin to make sure it works.